mathewmoon/dynamojo/README.md

 # Dynamojo

+###  Important Notice
+Version 1.0.0 is an important update that introduces breaking changes by implementing Pydantic 2.x.
+Make sure to pin your installations to the appropriate version

 ## Because one table is better than more

 Dynamojo takes the concept of Dynamodb Single Table design and creates a modeling framework for it.
 This library is opinionated in the following ways: